Gabedini/overthewire_bandit_solutions/Bandit29.md

     initial commit of README.md
 ```
 So those different commits sound promising, perhaps the first one has the password unhidden?
 Or Maybet he second one?
-We can see by 'going back in time' but running `git checkout 6968b2ffdcc317a1aeb2ebfb54259f860a390354`  to see the first one. `ls` shows we still only have the README in there.
+We can see by 'going back in time' by running `git checkout 6968b2ffdcc317a1aeb2ebfb54259f860a390354`  to see the first one. `ls` shows we still only have the README in there.
 Catting it out shows that the password is there but hasn't been set yet.
 `git checkout f08ee321c5f564b2da90789fac14b5ae2e55c56c` reveals the same, but when we cat out the readme, the password is there, and it's in plaintext!